Create Your Own Fully Automated Omnichannel Customer Experience

 A couple of hundred years later, Nikolas Copernicus came on the scene as a serious critic.
 He led the way for what we refer to as a heliocentric model of the Universe.
 His heliocentric theory placed the sun as the center of our solar system.

 As customer relationship managers, it’s time for a similar paradigm shift.
-Instead of thinking everything revolves around individual channels, shift to a customer-centric model.
+Instead of thinking everything revolves around individual channels, we need to shift to a customer-centric model.
 Just like Copernicus, you’ll find the model becomes much simpler and more effective when the right subject is placed in the center.

 Setting the Scene for Automation